raspberrypilearning/the-all-seeing-pi/worksheet2.md

     your_pic = Picture(app, latest_photo)
     ```

-1. The file we are referring to, `latest.gif` does not yet exist, so if you run your program at the moment you will not see a photograph display on the GUI.
-We must add code inside the `take_picture()` function to generate this image so it can be displayed.
-Locate the `take_picture()` function and underneath the other code in the function, add the following lines (remembering to ensure that the new lines of code are also indented):
+1. The file we are referring to, `latest.gif`, does not yet exist, so if you run your program now you will not see a photograph displayed on the GUI.
+We must add code inside the `take_picture()` function to generate this image so that it can be displayed.
+Locate the `take_picture()` function and, underneath the other code in the function, add the following lines (remembering to ensure that the new lines of code are also indented):

     ```python
     size = 400, 400